haeyun-choi/haeyun-choi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Before joining KT, I earned my M.S. from [POSTECH](https://www.postech.ac.kr/kor/index.do), where I was a member of the [Computer Graphics Lab](https://cg.postech.ac.kr/) under the supervision of [Prof. Sunghyun Cho](https://www.scho.pe.kr/).
+Before joining KT, I received my M.S. from [POSTECH](https://www.postech.ac.kr/kor/index.do), where I conducted research in the [Computer Graphics Lab](https://cg.postech.ac.kr/) under the supervision of [Prof. Sunghyun Cho](https://www.scho.pe.kr/).

-My research lies in the intersection of computer graphics and computer vision, with an emphasis on neural rendering techniques for real-world applications.
+My research lies in the intersection of computer graphics and computer vision, focusing on neural rendering techniques for real-world applications.

-Feel free to get in touch if you'd like to discuss my work.
+If you're interested in my research, feel free to reach out!